dustinpfister/blog_posts/_posts/python-standard-library-threading.md

 ## 3 - The thread class

 Another major function in the threading library might be the Thread class.
-It would seem that this class can help when it comes to habing more than on Thread running at the same time.
+It would seem that this class can help when it comes to having more than on Thread running at the same time.
+It is not to hard to confirm this, say I have a function called _heavy_ that just does something that might take a little while, such as prining something to the standard output a thousand times.
+If I just call this heavy function twice when will happen is that the first set of a thousand print calls will log to the conosle first, and then the second set will start.
+This is becuase I am calling the heavy function twice in the same thread, so the first call must compleate until the second set can then start.

+However if I use the Thread class of the threading library I can call my heavy function in a seperate thread.
+Then I can call the heavy function again in the main thread.
+The result is then having both calls happening at the same time.

 ```python
 import threading